USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 <a name="events"></a>
 # **Interesting Events and Opportunities**

-## Community and Travel Funds are available

-Part of the Alfred P. Sloan Foundation grant for US-RSE has been delegated for the [Community and Travel Funds program](https://us-rse.org/grants-and-awards/).
-Members of US-RSE can apply for funds for community or individual purposes for event costs, get-togethers, travel funding, and more.
-Apply today!

-## Nominations are open for the US-RSE Community Awards program
-In 2024, US-RSE is proud to unveil a new initiative aimed at honoring individuals who have significantly contributed to the Research Software Engineering community.
-This initiative is designed to recognize their dedication and support in furthering the mission and objectives of US-RSE.

-The US-RSE Community Awards are intended for individuals actively advancing the mission of US-RSE.
-There are two awards available.
-The Excellence in Service Award acknowledges outstanding dedication to advancing the US-RSE mission.
-The Impact Award recognizes notable contributions and influence within the RSE profession.

-Nominations for these prestigious awards are open until March 15th.
-To nominate someone, including yourself, please visit the event website: https://us-rse.org/community-awards/.

 ## Survey to understand mentorship needs

 Dr. Reed Milewicz from Sandia National Laboratories is conducting a [survey on mentorship](https://snl-survey.sandia.gov/surveys/mentorship-survey-usrse).
 This survey seeks to answer questions such as: